blobfish974/Picolou/README.md

 It used an online API on Heroku to access the datas.
 Link to heroku app: [paris-bar-api](https://paris-bar-api.herokuapp.com/).

+We wanted to try a few bars with my friends for the last months together so I thought it could be cool to to a web app!

 ## 🏗 Installation (for develeopping)

 To try the app just run